PeterCamilleri/mystiko/crypto_101/part_01/README.md

 So what can go wrong?
 Lots!
 The secret courier can be bribed or intercepted.
 The message can be stolen or switched out with a false message.
 The wires can be cut or tapped.
-Even the poor little pigeons can be blasted out of the sky!
+Even the poor little pigeons can be blasted out of the sky or hunted down by enemy (angry?) birds of prey.

-In our scenario, this is not an option because your connection to the vendor is over the public Internet and not a private network.
+In our scenario, a private communication channel is not an option because your connection to the vendor is over the public Internet and not a private network.

 #### Use an obscure communication channel.